Paul L. Patterson: Bid for the Senate and unexpected death

 Three days later, after his first campaign speech, Patterson collapsed during a meeting with campaign advisers at the Arlington Club in Portland on January 31, 1956.
 He was reported as suddenly slumping over in his chair.
 When examined, it was determined that he had suffered a coronary occlusion.
 The deceased governor was provided a state funeral on February 3, 1956.
 Patterson's ashes were interred at River View Cemetery in Portland.
 President of the Senate Elmo Smith was sworn in to succeed Patterson as governor.

+Legacy

+Governor Patterson Memorial State Recreation Site in coastal Oregon is named after him.